blink1073/oct2py/README.rst

 New in Version 1.0.0
 ====================
+- Support for Python3.3
 - Support for logging (e.g. oc = Oct2Py(logger=my_logger))
 - Oct2Py can be used as a context manger (with Oct2Py() as oc:)
 - Support for unicode characters
 - Improved support for cell array and sparse matrices
 - Bug fix: Changes to user m. files were not updated during a session
-- Bug fix: Removed popup console window on Windows
+- Bug fix: Removed popup console window on Windows Thanks to @klonuo, @Juanlu001, @bj0, @graingert and @jordigh for bug reports and fixes.

 Installation
 ============
 You must have GNU Octave installed and in your PATH.
-On Windows, the easiest way to get Octave is to use an installer from `sourceforce <http://sourceforge.net/projects/octave/files/Octave%20Windows%20binaries/>`_.
+On Windows, the easiest way to get Octave is to use an installer from `sourceforge <http://sourceforge.net/projects/octave/files/Octave%20Windows%20binaries/>`_.
 On Linux, it should be available from your package manager.
 Additionally, you must have the numpy and scipy libraries installed, then run::